kaicataldo/material.vim/README.md

 Note: The included theme is called `material_vim` because lightline.vim comes with its own version of a material theme (which does not change based on the theme version selected).

-### iTerm2 Color Scheme
+### Terminal Color Scheme

-Corresponding iTerm2 color schemes are included in this repo.
-You can find them [here](https://github.com/kaicataldo/material.vim/tree/master/iterm2/).
+Corresponding terminal color schemes are included in this repo.
+You can find them [here](https://github.com/kaicataldo/material.vim/tree/master/terminal-colors/).